gitlabhq/gitlabhq/doc/administration/high_availability/redis_source.md

    If you need more information to understand about quorum, please read the detailed explanation in the [HA documentation for Omnibus Installs](redis.md).

-1. Define with `sentinel down-after-milliseconds` the ammount in `ms` of time that an unresponsive server will be considered down.
+1. Define with `sentinel down-after-milliseconds` the amount in `ms` of time that an unresponsive server will be considered down.

 1. Define a value for `sentinel failover_timeout` in `ms`.
 This has multiple